babakmhz/NearbyScooters/readme.md

 - `LocationHelper.kt`: An interface with location related methods
 - `LocationProvider.kt`: Implementation for LocationHelper.kt
 - `RepositoryHelper.kt`: Interface to manage behavior of RepositoryImpl class
-- `ReposotoryImpl.kt`: Implementation of RepositoryHelper interface which is responsible for feeding viewModel with data
+- `RepositoryImpl.kt`: Implementation of RepositoryHelper interface which is responsible for feeding viewModel with data
     * `override suspend fun fetchScootersFromRemoteSource(
         userLatLng: LatLng,
         locationHelper: LocationHelper